Shkene/qTest/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.6.

+## Running env

+Before run npm install be sure that you are on 16.13. version of Node then in your terminal in the root of your project run `npm install`

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.